STARTING UP WAS JUST

 When you add together scaleups looking for new hires and a crowd of 25,000 tech-savvy changemakers, you have a recipe for one of the biggest recruiting events in Europe.
 If you’re scaling from hiring 10 people a year to hiring 10 people a week, we’ve got you covered with talent ranging from the brightest tech talent to seasoned operators and executives.
 All the recruitment features of our Matchmaking Tool are exclusively available to scaleups and startups.
 If you wish to expedite your key hires, we also have a team ready to source the right candidates for all your openings.

 Helsinki turns into the epicenter of the tech world during the Slush week.
 With the most influential people in tech and more than 700 journalists present, there’s no better place to tell the story of your brand on a global scale.
 Catch the eye of who’s who by a booth in the heart of the venue to facilitate meaningful encounters.
 Maximize your visibility among our 25,000 attendees with a Scaleup Booth that is located at the heart of our venue or get ready to show off your product in our Showcase Studio.
-You can also submit our speaker suggestion form if you think your story is interesting enough for the big stages.

 “I saved a week or two because I can do it all here.”